 All ships of 300 gross tonnage and above, when bound for a UK port, are affected by a ship notification requirement prior to entry into port that applies at least twenty-four hours in advance of their arrival.

-All recreational craft of 45 metres length and over, when bound for a UK port are affected by a ship notification requirement, prior to entry into port, that applies at least twenty-four hours in advance of their arrival.
+All fishing, traditional and recreational craft of 45 metres length and over, when bound for a UK port are affected by a ship notification requirement, prior to entry into port, that applies at least twenty-four hours in advance of their arrival.

 All ships regardless of size, when carrying dangerous or polluting goods, either departing from or bound to a UK port are affected by the dangerous or polluting goods notification requirements.

 The following vessels are exempt from this reporting requirement but should still contact 'Barrow Port Radio' on VHF Ch.
 12 to gain permission to enter the port:

 Fishing vessels having a length of less than 45 metres

 Traditional ships having a length of less than 45 metres